 - 1/4 Cup Butter

-Place butter in 8x8 baking dish, allow butter to melt in oven.
+- Place butter in an 8×8 baking dish, and allow butter to melt in the oven.

-Add pancake mix, Splenda, and milk.
+- Add pancake mix, Splenda, and milk.
 Stir to combine with melted butter.
-Batter will be lumpy.
+The batter will be lumpy.

-Bake 30-35 minutes or until batter in the center of the cobbler is set.
+- Bake for 30-35 minutes or until the batter in the center of the cobbler is set.

 You might also like: